- Code ECON3006

 Upon successful completion, students will have the knowledge and skills to:

-- be exposed to the classical finance model that underpins modern finance;
+- define the classical finance model that underpins modern finance;

 - Assessment will consist of a Final Exam, mid-semester exam(s) and in-class quizzes, or some combination thereof.
-See the course outline for details. (null) [LO null]
+See Class Summary for details.
+(100) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.